 Dr. John Biggers, world-renowned artist, established the Art Department at Texas Southern University in 1949.
 One of his major goals for the University was to develop a collection of traditional Africa Art.
 Such a collection would enable the students at Texas Southern to develop a "perceptual growth" and cultural sensitivity to African art.
 In the early, 1970s, S.W.
 Mothershed, director of the University Library, used funds from the budget allocated for art books and library auxiliary funds to buy a few pieces of African Art.
 Mr. Mothershed also spearheaded the building of the Central Library African Art Gallery that presently houses the African Art Collection.
 When the collection was established during the 1970s fewer than one dozen collections of traditional African art were located at historically Black colleges and universities.
-The Collection contains 247 pieces of art from West African, Central Africa and East Africa.
-For more information, please contact the Art Department at 713-313-7339.
+The Collection contains 247 pieces of art from West Africa, Central Africa and East Africa.

 The Heartman Collection contains over 11,000 books, pamphlets, slave narratives, journals, musical scores, and other documents relating to the black experience in the United States and the world.
 The University acquired the original collection from Heartman in 1948 for the sum of $20,000.
 The Heartman Collection is named for Charles Frederick Heartman, a well- known antiquarian book dealer.
 One of his strongest legacies is in the field of Afro-Americana.
 During his lifetime, he developed two Heartman Collections.
 One is at Xavier University in New Orleans and the other is at Texas Southern University and is considered the largest African American collection in the southwest.
 The Department of Special Collections continues to purchase books that are culturally, political and socially landmark works that interpret and preserve the African American experience.
 The collection now includes over 22000 volumes.